bec-project/bec_widgets/docs/user/widgets/device_input/device_input.md

 The `DeviceComboBox` widget offers a dropdown interface for device selection, providing a more visual way to browse through available devices.

 ## Key Features:
-- **Device Filtering**: Both widgets allow users to filter devices by their class names, ensuring that only relevant devices are shown.
+- **Device Filtering**: Both widgets allow users to filter devices by device type and readout priority, ensuring that only relevant devices are shown.
 - **Default Device Setting**: Users can set a default device to be pre-selected when the widget is initialized.
+- **Set Device Selection**: Both widgets allow users to set the available devices to be displayed independent of the applied filters.
 - **Real-Time Autocomplete (LineEdit)**: The `DeviceLineEdit` widget supports real-time autocomplete, helping users find devices faster.
+- **Real-Time Input Validation (LineEdit)**: User input is validated in real-time with a red border around the `DeviceLineEdit` indicating an invalid input.
 - **Dropdown Selection (ComboBox)**: The `DeviceComboBox` widget displays devices in a dropdown list, making selection straightforward.
 - **QtDesigner Integration**: Both widgets can be added as custom widgets in `QtDesigner` or instantiated directly in code.